Mahider-T/wuhdet-stickers/README.md

 - **Cloudinary**: A cloud-based image and video management service, used for storing and managing sticker images.

-- **Google's OAuth** : Google's authentication system, utilized for secure and streamlined user authentication.
+- **Google's OAuth** : Google's authentication system, utilized for sending bulk email using gmail .

 - **JWT (JSON Web Tokens)** : A compact, URL-safe means of representing claims between two parties, widely used for authentication.